Things to do in Palermo

 Palermo is one of the Mediterranean's most fascinating cities with extraordinary Arab-Norman architecture, incredible street food markets and a vibrant local culture.
 Hire a car and the Valley of the Temples, the baroque towns of the south east, Mount Etna and the stunning beaches of Sicily are all within reach.

-Top Experiences in Palermo
+Top experiences in Palermo

 About Palermo